jurlaub/jubilant-geller/writeup_traffic_sign_classifier.md

 * Image data shape = (34799, 32, 32, 3)
 * Number of unique classes = 43

+The data is of german traffic signs set to a 32x32x3 size.

 #### 2. Dataset Visualization

 I used a horizontal bar chart to show the count of each sign grouping in the data set.
-I was surprised that the image count of certain groups in the data set, I was expecting a more even distribution for each group.
-From a high level eyeball perspective the counts in each group seem roughly the same accross the training, validation, and test sets.
+I was surprised that the image count of certain groups in the data set, I was expecting a more even distribution for each image type.
+From a high level eyeball perspective the counts of images for each classes or types are roughly perportional accross the training, validation, and test image sets.

 ![alt text][train_set]
 ![alt text][valid_set]